 Following a Fort Lauderdale DUI arrest, the primary goal of our DUI defense attorneys is to challenge the charge outright and secure a dismissal or not guilty verdict.
 However, when the unfavorable evidence is substantial and chances of that are slim, we may adjust our strategy to negotiate with prosecutors, requesting to amend the charge from DUI to the less serious offense of reckless driving.

 This is precisely what golf pro Tiger Woods did after his Florida DUI arrest in Palm Beach County earlier this year.
-Authorities arrested him after he was found passed out at the wheel of his vehicle.
+Authorities arrested him after he was reportedly found passed out at the wheel of his vehicle.
 He was accused of intoxication with prescription drugs and marijuana.
 There was no alcohol in his system.
-He would later release a statement saying he was attempting to self-medical to relieve pain from a previous back surgery and insomnia.
+He would later release a statement saying he was attempting to self-medicate to relieve pain from a previous back surgery and insomnia.

 Some of the benefits of pleading DUI down to a reckless driving charge:

-- A first-time conviction for reckless driving is punishable by a maximum 90 days in jail; A first-time DUI conviction carries a maximum penalty of 6 months in jail (assuming no one was injured or killed).
+- A first-time conviction for reckless driving is punishable by a maximum 90 days in jail; A first-time DUI conviction carries a maximum penalty of 6 months in jail (assuming no one was injured or killed);

 - Reckless driving does not carry the same stigma as DUI, which could jeopardize applications for future employment;

 - Your auto insurance company probably won’t raise your rates as high for a reckless driving conviction as they would a DUI (which could save thousands of dollars a year);

 - Reckless driving typically results in a lower fine than the minimum mandatory for DUI (minimum $500 up to $1,000 for a first-time DUI conviction, compared to a minimum $25 and maximum $500 for a first-time reckless driving offense);